felipedeamonteiro/credere_backend_test/README.md

 # Hiring Test - Credere
 This is a backend aplication to the backend developer job in the company Credere.
+To see this applicantion running with a frontend app, [click here](https://credere-frontend-test.vercel.app).

+To see the frontend repository of this application, click [here](https://github.com/felipedeamonteiro/credere_frontend_test).

 ## - Specifications and technologies used here